 Through the wonders of good internet service, we found that Sault (rhymes with zoo) Ste.
 Marie has everything we needed and more.
 (The e after St is because Saint inexplicably is spelled Sainte.
 Probably French or something.)
 Off we went in the marina rental car without a care in the world.

 Wait.
 What’s this?
 There’s a Sault Ste.
 Marie in Ontario as well?
 The only PetSmart’s in that one?
 It’s okay though, because we brought our passports, right?
+Of course not.
 Nobody but nobody takes passports shopping for dog food and phone cases.
 And the good folks at the Arizona DMV don’t issue licenses that serve as federal identification.
-Fortunately we had our still-valid CanPass number so they let us slip back into Canada after we crossed the International Bridge.
+Fortunately we had our still-valid CanPass number so the nice Canadian border guy let us slip back into Canada after we crossed the International Bridge.
 And yes, Sault Ste.
 Marie isn’t very attractive on either side of the St. Mary River.